reggieraye/reggieraye/index.md

 ### Technology
-IOM harnesses recent robotic fabrication technologies to autonomously build and assemble complex products - including devices with circuits, actuators, and motors.
+IOM harnesses recent robotic fabrication technologies to autonomously build and assemble complex products - including devices with circuits, moving parts, and actuators.
 It’s not rapid prototyping, it’s rapid production.

 Products are fabricated in a vertically integrated robotic ecosystem.
 Upon completion, they are are deposited in purpose-built boxes for immediate shipping.